Severn Estuary: Tidal power

 A huge tidal range and high level of surrounding industry and population have long made the Severn Estuary and Bristol Channel a focus for tidal energy schemes and ideas.
 Plans for a Severn Barrage — running 16 km across the Bristol Channel from Lavernock Point near to and south west of Cardiff to Brean Down near and just south west of Weston-super-Mare in Somerset — would generate a massive 8640 MW when the tide flows, and have been discussed for several decades now.
 The power generated would come from a lake of 185 sqmi with a potential energy depth of 14 m.
 Tidal power only runs for around ten hours a day, but by using the enclosed lake as a reservoir of potential energy more hours of operation could be achieved.
 Other energy sources, such as wind and solar power, also create electricity at times that do not always match when it is needed.
-Excess power could be stored by pumping water uphill, as is already done at a variety of other installations in the UK.
+Excess energy could be stored by pumping water uphill, as is already done at a variety of other installations in the UK.

 The UK Government shelved the plans in the late 1980s due largely to cost issues and local environmental concerns.
 However, this was before recent huge rises in the price of energy, and before global warming had started to be taken seriously.
 In April 2006 the Welsh Assembly approved the idea of utilising the tidal power, but the RSPB has raised serious concerns about the effect on the mud flats, that have European Environmental protection status, and the UK government Energy Review published later in the year did not endorse the scheme.

 Opinion is still divided on the benefits of a proposed barrage.
 John Hutton, Secretary of State for Business, Enterprise and Regulatory Reform, announced a further feasibility study on 25 September 2007.
 The Severn Tidal Power Feasibility Study was launched in January 2008 to assess all tidal range technologies (including barrages, lagoons and others).
 The study will look at the costs, benefits and impacts of a Severn tidal power scheme and will help Government decide whether it could or could not support such a scheme.

 The Severn Estuary has the potential to generate more renewable electricity than all other UK estuaries.
-If harnessed, it could create up to 5% of the UK's electricity, contributing significantly to UK climate change goals as well as European Union renewable energy targets.
+If harnessed, it could create up to 5% of the UK's electricity, contributing significantly to UK climate change goals.
 The proposal for a hydro-electric barrier to generate 8.6 GW and meet five percent of Britain's power needs, is being opposed by some environmental groups.